manyone-cph/teaching-dmjx-data-and-services/README.md

 #### Assignments

-1. Flappy bird with keyboard input and sound effects
+1. Use the keyboard to move an element
+2. Use the mouse to move an element
+3. Create a simple game using keyboard or mouse as input

 ### [Dynamic page rendering](./tutorials/dynamic-page-rendering)